 - Add beef broth.
 Bring to a boil and then simmer and continue to cook for about 10 minutes.

-- Stir in cooked rice and serve hot!
+- Stir in the cooked rice and enjoy!